Your cart looks a little empty!Continue Shopping

 McKenzie Hagan |

 If you’re trying to limit your carb intake, you may think that wine is off the table.
 Luckily for you and wine lovers around the world, you can enjoy wine without overloading on carbs.
 The trick is knowing which type of wine to choose.

-In this article, we guide you through everything you need to know about carbs in wine and alert you to some of the things you may need to watch out for.
+In this article, we guide you through everything you need to know about carbs in red wine and white wine and alert you to some of the things you may need to watch out for.

 Why Are There Carbs in Wine?

 During the winemaking process, the naturally occurring sugars in grapes ferment with yeast to create alcohol.
 However, during this fermentation process, any unfermented sugar remains in the wine.
 This leftover sugar is called residual sugar, which becomes the carbs in wine.

 As you may have guessed, wines that have lower sugar content during production also have fewer grams of carbohydrates per glass.